-- 1. (nosotras) salir / de / apartamento / a / nueve - 2. llegar / biblioteca / a / diez and so on.
+- 1. yo / levantarse / a / siete y media - 2. salir / de / apartamento / a / nueve

 When students have completed all items they will have completed a brief narration about a typical day in the roommates' lives.
 The story has enough content to be accompanied by inferential comprehension items (the ¿Quién lo dijo? follow-up on p.
-243) and can also be repeated with a twist: students retell the story from another point of view, as suggested in Paso 3.
+254) and can also be repeated with a twist: students retell the story from another point of view, as suggested in Paso 3.

-In addition, a relatively small number of cloze activities are found in the Práctica sections of the Seventh Edition.
-For a discussion of this type of material, see the Un poco de todo section, later on in this section of the Manual.
+In addition, a relatively small number of cloze activities are found in the Práctica sections of the Eighth Edition.
+For a discussion of this type of material, see the Un poco de todo section, later on in this section of the Instructor's Manual.

 - (3) Types of Activities in the Conversación Sections With the more open-ended activities of the Conversación sections, as with many vocabulary-building exercises, students should be encouraged to stay within the structures and vocabulary they have already studied and mastered.
 Clearly, however, as students try to become more creative in their responses and seek to express themselves, they are more likely to make mistakes.
 (Note: Also found in the Conversación sections are many of the previously discussed activity formats from Vocabulario: Preparación.
 Activities similar in format to some Práctica sections also occur, although with a much more open structure. - (a) Questions (Preguntas).
 Questions in the Conversación sections relate to common knowledge (the weather, geography, history, and so on) or to students' personal experiences and opinions.
 You can use these questions as a guide to asking questions of individual students in the class; you can ask one student to ask a question of another student; or you can have students work in pairs or small groups, asking each other questions.
-For more ideas along these lines, see "Question/Answer (Personalized Questions)" in the Vocabulario: Preparación section, this Manual.

-- (b) Games.
+For more ideas along these lines, see "Question/Answer (Personalized Questions)" in the Vocabulario: Preparación section, this section, this Manual. - (b) Games.
 Guessing games of all kinds work quite well in beginning language classes.
 They can be used from quite early on, as demonstrated by Conversación B (p.
-113): - B. Entrevista: Preferencias.
-Try to predict the choices your instructor will make in each of the following cases.
-Then, using tag questions, find out if you are correct.
+115): - B. Entrevista: Las circunstancias personales.
+Choose a partner, but before working with him or her, try to predict the choices he or she will make in each of the following cases.